American Persimmon TreeDiospyros kaki

-The Japanese or Chinese persimmon, also known as the Kaki, is an unusual fruit that is produced by the Persimmon Tree.
+The persimmon, also known as the Kaki, is an unusual fruit that is produced by the Persimmon Tree.
 The large orange fruits can weigh a pound each, and are highly prized by connoisseurs for their delicious and complex flavors.
 Unlike many other fruits, persimmons are eaten only after the fruit has become completely soft – before that they have a bitter and astringent taste.
 But once fully ripened they have a sweetness and a rich flavor reminiscent of pears and apricots.

 The Persimmon Tree is easy to grow and it is frost hardy to 10 degrees, or to 0 degrees if grown in a sheltered location.
 It makes an attractive shade tree and has no pests or diseases of any significance.
 It will grow in almost any soil, provided it is not constantly wet, and when established the tree is resistant to moderate drought.
 Since these trees are self-pollinating, you only need one to have a bumper crop of your own exotic fruits, straight from the garden.

 Besides being a great choice as a tree to grow your own fruit, the Persimmon Tree is also attractive in the garden, with large, glossy leaves that turn brilliant shades of red in fall, even in warm areas.
 As the fruit ripens late it is usually still on the tree after the leaves fall, making your Persimmon Tree look like it is festooned with orange Christmas decorations.